Put In Information

 One of the most popular whitewater runs in Alabama, the Mulberry is a fun, wide play river enjoyed by both beginners and experts at different river levels.

 The first mile is pretty tame.
+After a few shoals the river bends to the left around an island.
+The river left side of the island leads to a shallow ledge that forms a surfing wave and 360 spot.
+The right side of the island features a rapid called Glen Clark Memorial with a pour-over rock in the center flow that is great for enders.
 After the island things begin to pick up a bit.
 There are a number of play spots which come in at various levels.
-Below the island, the first good play spot is called Training Wheel.
-It's one of the most consistent features on the river at all levels.
-The next rapid is creeky and technical at lower levels, and full of waves and holes at high water - at higher water, some beaters affectionately refer to this rapid as 'seat-less chaps' (perhaps because of the wild ride you'll get if you do this one upside down or out of your boat).
+The first good play spot is called Training Wheel.
+It's one of the most consistent features on the river at all levels; a side surfing spot below 2', it becomes a front surfing wave at 2' and above.
+The next rapid, Eddy Hop, is creeky and technical at lower levels, and full of waves and holes at high water.
+At higher water, some beaters affectionately refer to this rapid as 'seat-less chaps' (perhaps because of the wild ride you'll get if you do this one upside down or out of your boat).
 You'll know you are getting close to Lunch Stop when you see the rock cliff/bluff on river right.
-This is a great place to catch eddies, ferry, surf or practice your combat roll.
-After Lunch Stop is Mary's Hole, which is a great surf wave at levels of 4.8' and better.
-Last, but not least, is Hawaii 5-O. There are a series of shoals, which grow large wavetrains at high water, leading into the final rapid.
+This is one of the best surfing waves on the run.
+It's a great place to catch eddies, ferry, surf or practice your combat roll.
+After Lunch Stop is Mary's Hole, which can either be a great surf wave or an unpleasantly retentive hole, depending on level.
+Last, but not least, is Race Course rapid, which ends with a great park-and-play wave called Hawaii 5-O, right by the beach take-out on river left, owned by the Birmingham Canoe Club.
+There are a series of shoals, which grow large wavetrains at high water, leading into the final rapid.
 5-0 is another consistent feature on the Mulberry.
 It can be surfed at lower levels, just be cautious as it is extremely shallow at lower flows.

 Alabama Cup Races